PACTCare/Stars-Network/WHITEPAPER.md

   Captain's Log – BigchainDB
 </h3>

 BigchainDB is a database with blockchain characteristics, like immutability and Byzantine Fault Tolerance.
 This means up to a third of the nodes can fail in any way, and the system continues to work.
 The key requirement for BigchainDB is that not everyone can set up an arbitrary number of nodes.
 Instead, it’s required that nodes are only hosted by a so-called “BigchainDB consortium”, in which different elected and know-authorities run the nodes.
-For the Captain's Log this distribution is archived by the Substrate-based governance (see Governance: Federation).
+For the Captain's Log this distribution is archived by the Substrate-based governance (see [Governance – The Federation](#governance)).
 A benefit of using BigchainDB compared to a regular blockchain is that every element of the metadata is easily and directly searchable, without the requirement of additional services.
 Moreover, Substrate nodes aren’t optimized for data querying and, constant requests could cause issues with the performance of the nodes.
 This is one of the reasons, why the Captain's Log stores certain redundant information.
 Furthermore, the interaction with the BigchainDB is free and doesn’t require a user to own something specific to the network, like a token, to create a metadata entry.

 The database layer essentially stores Decentralized Identifiers Documents (DDOs).
 A DDO document is composed of standard DDO attributes like: